14 Specificity

 Ask yourself the following questions:

-• Does the system only sort in one way, or does the user have options?
-Could they, for example, sort their own customers alphabetically based on the company name, and in descending order, then repeat the same query but in ascending order?
+- Does the system only sort in one way, or does the user have options?
+Could they, for example, sort their customers alphabetically based on the company name, and in descending order, then repeat the same query but in ascending order?

-• Does the user get to see all of the customers in the list or just their own?
+- Does the user see all customers in the list or just their own?

-• If the list is incredibly long, is the entire list returned to the user, or do they see only the first 20 (for example) results?
+- If the list is incredibly long, is the full list returned to the user, or do they see only the first 20 (for example) results?

-Before we continue with the definitions, imagine you and your client agreed that this requirement described something that the final system needed to have.
-You believe you’ve completed the implementation of the requirement because you’ve created a method for a sales team member to print a list of their customers sorted by the company name in ascending alphabetical order.
-The user/client, however, assumed that this meant that the user would be able to sort based on any of the available fields, either ascending or descending.
+Before we continue with the definitions, imagine you and your client agreed that this requirement described something the final system needed to have.
+You believe you’ve implemented the requirement because you’ve created a method for a sales team member to print a list of their customers sorted by the company name in ascending alphabetical order.
+The user/client, however, assumed that this meant that the user could also sort based on any of the available fields, either ascending or descending.

-Since the requirement is neither specific nor measurable, both of you are correct.
-However, it is very likely that neither of you will be happy.
+Since the requirement is neither specific nor measurable, both are correct.
+However, neither of you will likely be happy.
 They will not be happy because they will feel that you haven’t completed the job – and likely will ask you to complete it (without extra resources to do so).
-And you won’t be happy because suddenly a simple project has turned into a headache that requires further work and likely no money.
+And you won’t be happy because suddenly a simple project has become a headache that requires further work and likely no money.

 Specificity